gayegul/algorithmsInJS/README.md

 # algorithmsInJS
-A series of posts on algorithms and data structures in JavaScript
+A series of algorithms and data structures in JavaScript